Saturday, June 20, 2020

 Popular hymns and preaching have focused upon Jesus as “meek and mild.”
 Jesus may well have been meek, in the sense of humble, selfless, and devoted to what he believed was right.
 However, it would seem the word “mild” hardly applies to Jesus.
 A mild person lets sleeping dogs lie and avoids trouble wherever possible.
 A mild, placid temperament is almost a stranger to the passions of humanity.
 Such a person is almost a nonentity in a crowd, both uninspired and uninspiring.
 Yet, Jesus did not hesitate to challenge and expose the hypocrisies of the religious people of his day.
 He could walk through murderous crowds unscathed.
 Religious and political authorities regarded him a public danger.
 Shameless exploitation and complacent orthodoxy could rouse him to anger.
 He had the courage of one who could deliberately walk into a situation that would mean his death.[46]

 Modern households have changed.
 Most of us think nothing of moving away from home territory.
 Most families have members spread throughout the country.
 Yet we still deal with the issue of that which claims our loyalty.
 We do seem loyal to ourselves.
 We want self-fulfillment and happiness.
 We are accustomed to consuming.
 As family and work are part of who we are, so is going out and engaging in commerce.
 Others serve us and entertain us.
 We think we deserve the best and the most exciting.
 Everything is to adjust to our needs and wants.
 Consequently, we are losing the significance of loyalty when it comes to others, for it might cause us to sacrifice something dear to us.
-We do not want to deny to ourselves something we truly want.
+We do not want to deny to ourselves something we genuinely want.
 I would like to consider the possibility that our loyalty to ourselves runs the risk of leading us to a lonely life.
 Even our loyalty to self-fulfillment reflects a deeper longing for love, meaning, and significance.

 I am convinced that all human beings have an inborn desire for God.
 Whether we are consciously religious or not, this desire is our deepest longing and our most precious treasure...Regardless of how we describe it, it is a longing for love.
 It is a hunger to love, to be loved, and to move closer to the Source of love.
 This yearning is the essence of the human spirit.[47]

-Though there may be good reason to fear rejection and loss, these sayings of Jesus tell us they are ultimately no more harmful to us than a 16-year-old's experience of romantic rejection.
+Though there may be good reason to fear rejection and loss, these sayings of Jesus tell us they are no more harmful to us than a 16-year-old's experience of romantic rejection.
 Yet, from an adult perspective, we know now it was part of growing up, part of learning to be more secure in ourselves than in what others thought of us.
 We know now that there is life beyond romantic rejection, and that in the whole scheme of things, there are much more important things of which to be afraid.
 These sayings remind us that from the perspective of Christ, there is life beyond this paralyzing fear of rejection and loss and that in the whole scheme of things, there are much more important things of which to be afraid.

 One of the opening scenes of Moby Dick has the protagonist, Ishmael, listening to a sermon on the story of Jonah being delivered by Father Mapple, of the Whaleman’s Chapel.
 In vivid hyperbole, the chaplain offers a warning to those who succumb to the inducements of the worldly life: